jawordpressorg/plugin-handbook/plugins/privacy.md

 6. What personal data is exposed in REST API endpoints by the plugin?
 Does it appear to logged-in and logged-out users?
 What roles/capabilities are required to see it?
 Are those appropriate?
 7. Does the plugin properly remove/clean-up data, including especially personal data:
     *   During uninstall of the plugin?
-    *   When an related item is deleted (e.g. from the post meta or any post-referencing rows in another table)?
+    *   When a related item is deleted (e.g. from the post meta or any post-referencing rows in another table)?
     *   When a user is deleted (e.g. from any user referencing rows in a table)?
 8. Does the plugin provide controls to reduce the amount of personal data required?
 9. Does the plugin share personal data with SDKs or APIs only when the SDK or API requires it, or is the plugin also sharing personal data that is optional?